 Under The Skin (2013), dir.
 Jonathan Glazer

 Thank God – or Jonathan Glazer in this case – that Johansson’s physical allure isn’t the main focus of the director.
 Jonathan Glazer avoids the trap of a femme fatale and opts for a far more disturbing character that the actress boldly embraces.
 Essentially, Under The Skin (2013) explores the simplest desire of men – to be noticed by a beautiful woman.
-Glazer seizes the opportunity of making the audience feel uncomfortable and scared about the ghastly finale to each one of the encounters.
+Glazer seizes the opportunity of making the audience feel uncomfortable and scared about the ghastly finale of each one of the encounters.
 Along the way, the director conjures up a few disturbing images to satisfy the hunger of genre fans.

 At the same time, this unsettling tale of wrongdoing finds its nameless character on a journey of self-discovery.
 Johansson’s bizarre role glows thanks to Glazer’s realism.
 The authenticity of the story causes her sketchy pick-up lines to be even more out of the regular.
 Under The Skin (2013) is a game of chances, played by all the men lured into the trap, but also the viewers.
 Because we know so little, the danger feels much more tempting to taste.